gvwilson/sensibleadventures/iffy/iffy.md

 "Did you get anything more to eat?
 I was going to make noodles."

-"It's kappa, I'm not hungry," Iffy lied.
+"It's aright, I'm not hungry," Iffy lied.
 "But auntie,
 there was a man at Sandhu's,
 a mechanic come down to work in the machine shop,